of you sent messages to the Minister of Justice.

 When the rains ease, loggers step up their activities and ranchers burn yet more of the Awá’s forest.
 Plumes of black smoke rise from the canopy, obscuring the sun.
 The forest crackles and smoulders: it feels like the end of days.

-The work of the loggers and ranchers has reached crisis point: some 30% of one legally-protected Awá reserve has been cut down.
+The work of the loggers and ranchers has reached crisis point: over 34% of one legally-protected Awá reserve has been cut down.
 The Awá’s forests are disappearing faster than any other indigenous area in Brazil.

 When he first saw a city, Little Star Awá thought that the inhabitants lived at the top of buildings, like monkeys who sleep in the treetops.
 He could not understand why some people lived on the streets, and no one was giving them food or shelter.

 If their forests fall, the Awá have no hope of surviving as a people.
 As Blade Awá says, ‘If you destroy the forest, you destroy the Awá too.’

 But as long as their forests are standing, all Awá can choose how they want to live, and what they want to take from the world outside.